oszuidwest/zwfm-metadata/EXTENDING.md

 ```

 The main application will automatically handle:
-- Adding the input to the manager
+- Adding the input to the router
 - Setting the input type for status display
 - Configuring prefix/suffix if specified
 - Starting the input with proper context